Tom Ford Makes Los Angeles Statement With Autumn/Winter 2020 Runway Show

 If he followed tradition, Ford would have produced the show during New York Fashion Week, which started around the same time when he produced his Los Angeles show at Milk Studios in the city's Hollywood section.

-Also in attendance fashion magazine royalty Anna Wintour and Nina Garcia.
+Also in attendance were members of fashion-magazine royalty Anna Wintour and Nina Garcia.
 Music stars Camila Coehlo, Lil Nas X, Miley Cyrus, Dr. Dre, and Jimmy Iovine viewed the show, as well as Hollywood actors Jon Hamm, Rob Lowe, Kate Hudson and Rita Wilson.
-Also present James Corden, and Kendall and Kylie Jenner and Jeff Bezos, the founder of Amazon.com.
+Also present James Corden, and Kendall and Kylie Jenner, and Jeff Bezos, the founder of Amazon.com.